WISDEM/Plant_CostsSE/README.md

 ## Run Unit Tests

-To check if installation was successful try to import the module
+To check if installation was successful try to import the module in an activated OpenMDAO environment:

 	$ python
 	> import plant_costsse.nrel_csm_bos.nrel_csm_bos